 Ted holds a BA and an MS in Education and has taught in NYC schools and local colleges.
 Ted was licensed as an emergency medical technician in New York State in 1981.
 He holds a certificate in Technical Analysis of the Futures Markets from the New York Institute of Finance.
 He is also a licensed amateur radio operator (Ham) with the call sign WB2TED.

-Ted David and his wife, Jane, were married in 1974 and have two grown sons.
-A grandson is expected in mid September 2017.
+Ted David and his wife, Jane, were married in 1974 and have two grown sons and a grandson born in 2017.